veiloq/counter.txt/README.md

 ¹I heard some rumours, but basically idk.

-²idk.
+²I don't know.

-³There are several things, but I find especially interesting one thing
+³There are several things, but, I find especially interesting one thing

 ---